Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

-# 20180929 Implemented latest changes up to mapnik release 4.15.0
+# 20180925 Implemented changes up to mapnik release 4.15.0

 # Mkgmap-Mapnik-Style-Garmin
 ustom Style and TYP file for mkgmap, rendering Garmin Maps for Basecamp in the OSM Mapnik style